Pete-Fowler/weather/README.md

     });

-Due to the nature of the API data, I discovered Unix time is number of seconds from epoch, whereas the javascript timestamp is number of milliseconds since epoch, so converting unix time to JS time requires multiplying by 1,000.
+Due to the nature of the API data, I discovered Unix time is number of seconds from epoch, whereas the JavaScript timestamp is number of milliseconds since epoch, so converting unix time to JS time requires multiplying by 1,000.